OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:32

-Then you will know the truth, and the truth will set you free.”
+Then you will come to know the truth, and the truth shall set you free.”

 ## John 8:33